Frequently Asked Questions

 What other ways are there to get involved in nursing research, within and beyond the Honors program?

-The Oct.
-31, 2022 session reviewed some current opportunities to be involved in research and will be updated each fall.
-These opportunities are open to students within the Honors program as well as those who are not.
+This Oct.
+31, 2022 session reviewed ways to be involved in research and will be updated in fall 2024.

 Watch Research Opportunities in Nursing open in a new tab